Student, this is how you apply for a student loan

 The government guarantees students’ loans, and you do not need to acquire other guarantees.
 Start the loan application process by filling in a study grant application, as on the one and same application you can apply for a study grant, housing supplement and the government’s loan guarantee from Kela.
 Fill in the application with care and attach all the required documents to it.
 After Kela has made a favourable decision on the loan guarantee, the guarantee decision will be forwarded to the bank automatically.

 2. Fill in a loan application in Netbank

-After having acquired the guarantee, fill in a loan application in Netbank.
+After having acquired the guarantee, fill in a loan application in the old Netbank.
 Currently you can only fill in the application in Finnish or Swedish.
 The application form is available on the Loans tab under Student loan.
 While filling in the application, choose whether you want to draw down your loan based on a drawdown agreement or as partial drawdowns.